Back to blog

 • Management contact information

-Key thing agents should know: The estoppel letter is a financial snapshot, not a governing document package.
+One thing agents get wrong all the time: the estoppel letter is only about money.
 It doesn't include CC&Rs, bylaws, or meeting minutes.
-If the buyer wants those, they need to be ordered separately.
+If the buyer wants those, you're ordering them separately.

 Resale Package (Resale Certificate / Disclosure Packet)

-Who needs it: The buyer.
-In most states, the seller is legally required to provide this.
+The buyer needs it.
+In most states, the seller is legally required to provide it.
+Skip it and you've got a problem.

 What's in it: